QTPOC at Ohio State

 The following resources are available for queer and trans students, faculty, and staff of color at The Ohio State University.

-QTPOC Mental Health with Counseling and Consultation Services
+QTPOC Mental Health with Counseling and Consultation Service

 Student Life’s Counseling and Consultation Service (CCS) seeks to provide a safe, welcoming and affirming environment for those within the university community and beyond.
 CCS feels a special obligation as a mental health agency to affirm multiple identities, to respond to oppression in all forms and to educate students about the innovative, culturally sensitive, services we have designed to nurture their physical, intellectual, social, spiritual, emotional and creative wellness.